RyanQuey/java-podcast-processor/README.md

 # java-podcast-processor
 Personal tool to grab podcast data related to several topics I'm interested in, store them, and process using [Airflow](https://github.com/apache/airflow), [Kafka](https://kafka.apache.org/), [Spark](https://spark.apache.org/), and [Cassandra](https://cassandra.apache.org/).
 The particular Cassandra distribution used is [Elassandra](https://www.elassandra.io/), which allows seamless integration with [Elasticsearch](https://www.elastic.co/).

-Workers are built into separate Java jars and consume and produce to Kafka, in order to distribute the workload across the cluster.
+[Workers](https://github.com/RyanQuey/java-podcast-processor/tree/master/java-workers) are divided into separate Main classes in a single Java jar and consume and produce to Kafka, in order to distribute the workload across the cluster.
 Everything is built on top of [Docker containers](https://www.docker.com/) and linked together using docker-compose.

 Results displayed using a [searchkit](https://github.com/searchkit/searchkit) interface over [React](https://reactjs.org/) (built using [Gatsby](https://www.gatsbyjs.org/)), served by a Python [Flask app](https://flask.palletsprojects.com/).